apache/arrow/docs/source/format/Intro.rst

 .. _UmbraDB: https://umbra-db.com/
 .. _DuckDB: https://duckdb.com
 .. _Velox: https://velox-lib.io/
-The main differences to classical binary and string layout is the views buffer.
+The main differences to the classical binary and string layout is the views buffer.
 It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and an offset into one of potentially several data buffers.
-It also supports binary and strings to be written out of order.
+Because it uses an offset and length to refer to the data buffer, the bytes of all elements do not need to be stored together consecutively in one buffer, and thus it supports the bytes to be written out of order.

 These properties are important for efficient string processing.
 The prefix